codio-content/Linux-Users_and_Permissions/.guides/content/What-we-ll-learn-cc3e.md

 - Whether the item is a file or a directory
 - The file or directory specific permissions
-- The user who holds the file or directory permissions
+- The user who owns the file or directory permissions
 - The user group that is allowed to read, write or execute the item
 - The size of the item
 - The modification time of the item